-(D) When the Indian child's tribe establishes a different order of preference by resolution for a non-adoptive substitute care placement or an adoptive placement, the agency or court effecting the placement shall abide by the tribe's order so long as the placement is the least restrictive setting appropriate to the particular needs of the child.
+(D) When the Indian child's tribe establishes a different order of preference by resolution for a non-adoptive substitute care placement , the agency shall abide by the tribe's order so long as the placement is the least restrictive setting appropriate to the particular needs of the child.

 (4) Other non-Indian prospective adoptive families.

-(3) The unavailability of preferred families after a diligent search for such families has been conducted.
+(5) The unavailability of a suitable placement after a determination by the court that a diligent search has been conducted.